-When the war started Teresa was 10 years old, she lived with her family in the small village of Sikorzyce in the Tarnów poviat.
+Teresa was 10 years old when the war started.
+She lived with her family in a small village of Sikorzyce in the Tarnów powiat.
 In the interview, my friend recalls the fate of her great-grandmother Teresa during World War II.
-Gabriela also told about her own feelings about the Second World War and the knowledge about 1939-1945 gained throughout all the years of study.
+Gabriela also tells about her own feelings about World War II and her knowledge about 1939-1945, which she gained through years of education.

-In general my knowledge concerns what i have learned during all the years of education and also the subjects i had during my studies.
-And generally from such stories of my great-grandmother, want i know from school?
-Here are certainly basic things: when the war started and ended, who took part in this war, what consequences it had, issues of the Holocaust, the Jewish population and also discrimination, and how the Germans tried to justify their policies and actions.
+In general, my knowledge concerns what I have learned through the years of education, the subjects I had during my studies, and the stories I heard from my great-grandmother.
+What did I learn at school?
+For sure, the basic things: when the war started and ended, who took part, what the consequences were, the issues of the Holocaust, the Jewish population, discrimination, and how the Germans tried to justify their politics and actions.

-In your opinion, was the knowledge given to you at school reliable or was it cursory overwiev of the topic?
-Was i tan important topic?
+In your opinion, was the knowledge you got at school accurate or was it a cursory overview of the subject?
+Was the subject important?

-I think that when it comes to the Times from elementary school to high school, it was rather in the form of e-lessons and according to the study program.
-So we had a few hours and we just discussed this topic.
-In college i had the opportunity to choose more specialize subjects that were more interesting for me so then i could explore this subjects more, but i think it depended a lot on me and what interested me the most.
+In the period from elementary school to high school, I obtained this knowledge mainly through e-lessons, according to the curriculum.
+We had a couple of hours to discuss the subject.
+In the university, I had the opportunity to choose specialized subjects according to my interests, so then I could explore this more, but I think it depended a lot on me and what I was interested in.

-What age was your great-grandmother during the war?
-And in what area did she live then?
+How old was your great-grandmother during the war?
+And in what area did she live back then?

-She was 10 when the war broke and she and her family lived near Tarnów, in the village Sikorzyce.
+She was 10 when the war broke out, and she lived with her family near Tarnów, in the village of Sikorzyce.

-So your great-grandmother was no longer a child but was also not a teenager, she was in a transition period?
-Does she remember anything from the that period?
+So your great-grandmother was no longer a child, but rather starting her teenage years?
+Does she remember anything from that period?

-I think yes and that of what she knows she always told me and my family.
-She does not remember much from that period and as a child she was not too interested in military actions.
-She knew that there was a conflict but she did not explore this topic.
-The situation was different in the countryside than in the city.
+I think yes, and she always shared what she knew with me and other family members.
+She does not remember much from that period, because as a child she was not much interested in military actions.
+She knew there was a conflict, but she did not delve deep into the subject.
+The situation in the village and in the city was quite different.

 Did your great-grandmother go to school during the war?

-You know what about school, it’s hard for me to say but probably not.
-Because there was a kind of prison organized at the school.
+You know, I’m not quite sure about the school, but probably not.
+Because there was something like a prison in the school.

-What was life like on countryside during world war II?
-Were people on the countryside witnesses of the conflict?
+What was life like in the countryside during World War II?
+Did the villagers witness the conflict?

-I find it difficult to say, there were situations related to, for example denouncing the Jewish people or the fact that one of the German soldiers came to their house.
-Only as if lot of things were not said and my grandmother knows only some and fragments of the history.
-She knows that there was a war but she never talked about some details.
+I am not quite sure.
+There were situations related to, for example, reporting on the Jewish people, or the case when a German soldier visited their house.
+But many things were not discussed, and my grandmother knows only some fragments of history.
+She knows that there was a war, but she never talked about some details.

-Was your great-grandmother eagerly returning to her memories of war?
-Was she eager to talk about them?
+Was your great-grandmother eager to go back to her memories of war?
+Was she willing to talk about them?

-On the subject of war, it was never a problem to return to this topic as we asked questions, my grandmother was always willing to answer.
-In total she talked more about such everyday simple things because it was the most important for her.
-Then i do not remember if someone was active in any organizations or structures.
-So she didn’t talk about it, this was rather a story about everyday life.
+It was never a problem to go back to the subject of war; when we asked questions, my grandmother was always willing to answer.
+Generally, she would talk more about simple everyday things, because they were the most important to her.
+I do not remember if anyone was an active member of any organization or structure back then.
+So she didn’t talk about that, she shared mainly stories of everyday life.

 Did your great-grandmother know about the existence of concentration camps?

-I believe that we should cultivate knowledge and tradition and pass this knowledge on to the next generations.
-I also think that it would be nice to open up to the history of other countries and allow young people to learn about events from Poland but also from other parts of the world about what happened in time of war, so that knowledge would simply be alive and be passed down from generation to generation.
+I believe that we should cultivate the knowledge and tradition, and pass this knowledge on to the next generations.
+I also think that it would be nice to open up to the history of other countries and allow young people to learn about events from Poland, and also from other parts of the world, about what happened in the time of war, so that knowledge would simply stay alive and passed down from generation to generation.

-Should history be conveyed only as a theory or should modern forms of communication also be used?
+Should history be conveyed only theoretically, or should modern forms of communication also be used?

-Such transfer of theory is needed because we need to know the facts i think it also depends on how the teacher presents the knowledge to us, but also i think it would be nice to create international platforms were people could exchange their knowledge and experience and it would also open people more to themselves and made it possible to understand another person.
+Such transfer of theory is necessary because we need to know the facts.
+I think it also depends on how the teacher presents the knowledge to us, but I also think it would be nice to create international platforms where people could exchange their knowledge and experience, and it would also open people up to each other, make it possible to understand another person.

 The interviews are given in the original language or a transliteration of it with preservation of national, regional and individual speech peculiarities.